cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-workflows.md

       my_mandatory_parameter:
         description: this parameter is mandatory, it has no default value
       my_optional_parameter:
-        description: this parameters is optional, if not set it will take the default value
+        description: this parameters is optional, if omitted it will take the default value
         default: optional_parameter_default_value

 {%endhighlight%}